varshithbollam/linkedin-resume-html-generator/ReadME.md

 - **OpenAI API key not set!**: Make sure you have set the OpenAI API key by visiting `/set_api_key`.
 - **Error generating HTML**: Check if your OpenAI API key is valid and try again.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

 ## Contact

-For any issues or feature requests, please contact [your email address] or open an issue on the GitHub repository.
+For any issues or feature requests, please contact varshithbollam12@gmail.com or open an issue on the GitHub repository.